You know that magical machine that gets us from point A to point B? The one that upgraded us from walking or riding a horse?

 REMEDIATING BY YOURSELF

-If there’s only one little mold issue, you could tackle the problem yourself as long as you follow The Mold Medic’s fundamentals for removing mold instead of just killing it.
+If there’s only one little mold issue, you could tackle the problem yourself as long as you follow the proper protocols for removing mold instead of just killing it.
 That involves using protective gear, EPA-approved products, and a proper contents cleaning method.
 You should also keep the vehicle in the sunlight to dry it out quickly and open the doors and windows to make sure those particles you’re busting up don’t get trapped inside.

 Remember though!
 The visible mold produced spores, and potentially toxins, the entire time it was growing, so cleaning every surface properly in the car will ensure all of the contamination is removed.
 No contamination means a healthy environment to drive around in.